Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-bootstrap-node.md

 - [Docker engine](https://docs.docker.com/install/) (If you are using a fleet management service like [Balena](https://balena.io/) like balena, you do not need to install it manually.)

 :::tip Running ActyxOS on Docker with a fleet management service For running ActyxOS on Docker in production, most users set up a fleet management service like [Balena](https://balena.io/).
-Please refer to the [Using ActyxOS on Docker with Balena](/docs/os/advanced-guides/using-balena) for more information.
 :::

 ## Run your ActyxOS Bootstrap Node